sefinek/Stella-Mod-Documentation/deprecated-releases.md

-[//]: # (Title: Starsze wersje - Stella Mod Documentation)
+[//]: # (Title: Older Versions – Stella Mod Documentation)
-[//]: # (Description: Przegląd archiwalnych wersji Stella Mod dla Genshin Impact.
-Zobacz changelogi dla wydań v7.x.x–v3.x.x i dowiedz się, dlaczego aktualizacja do najnowszej wersji jest kluczowa dla bezpieczeństwa i stabilności.)
+[//]: # (Description: Overview of archived Stella Mod releases for Genshin Impact.
+Explore full changelogs for versions v7.x.x–v3.x.x and learn why updating to the latest release is essential for security, compatibility, and overall stability.)
-[//]: # (Tags: Stella Mod, Starsze wersje, Archiwum Stella Mod, Genshin Impact Mod, Changelog, Historia wydań, Aktualizacje Stella Mod, Kompatybilność, Stella Mod Documentation, Bezpieczeństwo)
+[//]: # (Tags: Stella Mod, Older Versions, Release Archive, Genshin Impact Mod, Changelog, Version History, Updates, Compatibility, Stella Mod Documentation, Security)
 [//]: # (Canonical: /genshin-stella-mod/docs?page=deprecated-releases)
-[//]: # (Contributors: Sefinek)

 # Outdated Stella Mod Versions – Complete Changelog <!-- {#deprecated-releases} -->
 Releases older than `v8.x.x` are considered outdated and should no longer be used by Users.
 You can find changelogs for previous versions at the links below: